 Yes, I encourage using the help of great financial coaches (like me!), bookkeepers, CPAs, and advisors to help us check our thinking and even place our monies.
-But they are the ones looking at and managing their portfolio.
+But I advise that you are the one who is "managing" your portfolio or at the very least, managing the managers of your portfolio.
+Abdication does not work in your favor!

-They build up their cash reserves and then ask: "What piece of the pie do I wish to contribute to?"
-Which of course has a lot to do with which pieces are already there and which aren't.
+Once you build up your cash reserves you then ask: "What piece of the portfolio pie do I wish to contribute to?"
+This, of course, has a lot to do with which pieces are already there and which are missing.